bennettdams/vue-code-snippets/README.md

 If you want to add your snippet, feel free to send it or create a pull request.

-Every submission will be marked with his author.
+Every submission will be marked with it's author.

 # [UTILITY](./utility)